excellalabs/docker-workshop-2/README-Kubernetes.1.md

 * Manifest (configuration) files:  Written in YAML or JSON, these files describe the desired state of your application in terms of Kubernetes API objects.
 A file can include one or more API object descriptions (manifests).

 * Pods: This is the basic unit for all of the workloads you run on Kubernetes.
 It is a group of one or more containers with shared storage, network and a specification for how to run.

+    The motivations for pods include

+      - simplfying application deployment and management
+      - resource sharing and communication.

     Containers in a pod:

       - run on the same host and share Linux namespaces and cgroups
       - share a network namespace, communicate via localhost within the pod and share an IP address and port space
       - can communicate using standard inter-process communications like SystemV semaphores or POSIX shared memory

+    Colocation (co-scheduling), shared fate (e.g. termination), coordinated replication, resource sharing, and dependency management are handled automatically for containers in a pod.

+    Common Uses

+      - content management systems, file and data loaders, local cache managers, etc.
+      - log and checkpoint backup, compression, rotation, snapshotting, etc.
+      - data change watchers, log tailers, logging and monitoring adapters, event publishers, etc.
+      - proxies, bridges, and adapters
+      - controllers, managers, configurators, and updaters

 *Common workload objects*